Osiris-Team/Dyml/README.md

 [Click here for maven/gradle/sbt/leinigen instructions.](https://jitpack.io/#Osiris-Team/Dream-Yaml/1)
 Required: Java 8+
 ## Motivation
-It started by not beeing able to find a library which fullfilled my needs in simplicity and performance.
+It started by not beeing able to find a api which fullfilled my needs in simplicity and performance.
-So I developed Dream-Yaml with the goal of having a simple, performant and reliable library for processing yaml files.
+So I developed Dream-Yaml with the goal of having a simple, performant and reliable api for processing yaml files.
 ## Features
 ```yaml
 # Comments and